jeroen1602/flutter_web_bluetooth/README.md

 Flutter web bluetooth is a [Flutter](https://flutter.dev/) plugin to add support for the [web bluetooth api](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API).

+The example code in this project is hosted on Github pages.
+Checkout [jeroen1602.github.io/flutter_web_bluetooth/](https://jeroen1602.github.io/flutter_web_bluetooth/) for a proof of concept.

 # Limited support

 The web bluetooth is still a draft, because of this it is not (yet) supported in every browser.